CVE-2026-6762: Vulnerability in Mozilla Firefox

 Mitigation Recommendations

-Mozilla has released official fixes for this vulnerability in Firefox 150, Firefox ESR 115.35, and Firefox ESR 140.10.
-Users and administrators should update to these versions or later to remediate the issue.
-No additional mitigation steps are indicated by the vendor advisory.
+A fix for CVE-2026-6762 is available and has been incorporated into Firefox 150, Firefox ESR 115.35, Firefox ESR 140.10, Thunderbird 150, and Thunderbird 140.10.
+Users and administrators should update to these versions or later to remediate the vulnerability.
+No additional mitigation steps are required beyond applying the official updates.

 Technical Details